celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ### queryEnodeMsg (0x12)

+This message is sent from a [NearlyElectedValidator] and regossipped through the network, with the intention of reach out for other [NearlyElectedValidator] nodes and discover their [eNodeURL] values, while at the same time sending its own.
+Note that the sender sends many queries in one message, and each has its own encrypted value of the [eNodeURL].

 `[[dest_address: B_20, encrypted_enode_url: B], version: P, timestamp: P]`

 - `dest_address`: the destination validator address this message is querying to.